marco262/my_wiki/data/dnd/subclass/oath-of-the-crown.md

 * Your allies have advantage on death saving throws while within 30 feet of you.
 * You have advantage on Wisdom saving throws, as do your allies within 30 feet of you.

-This effect ends early if you are incapacitated or die.
+This effect ends early if you are [[[general:conditions#incapacitated|incapacitated]]] or die.
 Once you use this feature, you can't use it again until you finish a long rest.

 ----